Difference Between Smoking Wood Chips And Chunks

 Close the lid and wait for the smoke.
 Once the smoke starts pouring out of the grill, lower the heat to medium or low to allow the chips to gradually smolder.
 Arrange the food towards the middle of the cooking grates over the unlit burner(s), close the lid, and let the food smoke.
 Adjust the burner knobs to control the temperature.

 If your grill does not have a built-in smoker box, you can make your own by placing soaked and drained wood chips in a foil pan and covering it with aluminum foil.
 Poke some holes in the foil to facilitate the flow of smoke.
 Place this directly on the grate over an unlit burner towards the back of the grill.
+You can read our full guide here.

 Using Wood Chips with Electric Grills